Trump downplays Jan. 6 on the anniversary of the Capitol siege and calls jailed rioters 'hostages'

 “God bless President Trump, he’s been on a temper tantrum every day about me … and everything he’s saying is not true,” Haley told a crowd Saturday in North Liberty, Iowa. ___

-Harnik reported from Des Moines.
-Colvin reported from New York.
-AP National Politics Writer Steve Peoples in North Liberty, Iowa, contributed to this report.
+Beaumont reported from Clinton, Iowa, and Colvin from New York.
+AP National Politics Writer Steve Peoples in North Liberty, Iowa, and Andrew Harnik in Des Moines, Iowa, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.